Wizkiller96/WizBot/docs/donate.md

 You can also donate to us through [PayPal][paypal] for one-time donations using the button below.

 !!!
 Note
-    Mention your Discord tag (Username#1234) in the payment note to receive flower rewards.
+    Mention your Discord username or user id in the payment note to receive flower rewards.

 [![img][paypal-button]][paypal]